jbejjani2022/InferBiomechanics/README.md

-# Hello!
+# Welcome to InferBiomechanics

-This is a simple repository with example scripts, code and baselines to train and evaluate models on AddBiomechanics data.
+This is a simple repository with example scripts, code and baselines to train and evaluate models that can infer physics information from pure motion, trained and evaluated on AddBiomechanics data.

 ## Getting The Data

-1. First you need to install the AddBiomechanics Command Line Interface (CLI) `addb`.
-There are instructions [here](https://github.com/keenon/AddBiomechanics/tree/main/cli).
-2. Then, you need to download the data.
-You can do this by running `./update_dataset.sh` from the root directory of this repository.
-It will ask for your username and password to log in to AddBiomechanics, if you haven't used the `addb` tool before, and then some confirmations.

-Once you've completed these steps, there will be a dataset in `data/processed/`, using a standard armless Rajagopal skeleton format.
-The data is contained in `*.bin` files, which can be read with the `nimblephysics.biomechanics.SubjectOnDisk` class.
+The data is available in a Google Drive folder, [here](https://drive.google.com/drive/u/1/folders/1x_ys7vN0wPn23IjIQkbLGYpvLf9HFXkv).

+Please download the data, and place it into the `data` folder in this repository.
+When completed, there should be a `data/train` folder, and a `data/dev` folder, each with many `*.b3d` files in them.

-## Running the Baseline
+## Running the Code

 First, run `pip3 install -r requirements.txt`

-Then to run a few epochs of training:
+There are several tasks you might want to run, all of which can be accessed from the command line entrypoint, `src/cli/main.py`

+### Training a Model

+`python3 main.py train ...`

+### Visualizing a Model

+`python3 main.py visualize ...`

+### Evaluating a Model

-`python3 main.py`
+`python3 main.py evaluate ...`

-That will print out results as it trains.